ossi0/Data-C70_ML-NMR/dftb-md/README.md

 ## Producing the DATA-1 reference dataset structures of He@C<sub>70</sub> and He<sub>2</sub>@C<sub>70</sub>

 This directory contains the necessary input files to reproduce the semi-empirical MD data with DFTB+ software.
-The configurations of the output MD trajectory are used as reference data in the training of NequIP MLIP model.
-The output files, including the snapshots taken from the semi-empirical MD simulation can be found in the [Fairdata repository](https://doi.org/TBA) of this project.
+The configurations of the output MD trajectory are used as reference data (DATA-1 dataset) in the training of NequIP MLIP model.
+The DATA-1 dataset can be found in the [Fairdata repository](https://doi.org/TBA) of this project.

 ### DFTB+ input files